mirumee/ariadne-website/website/blog/2024-02-05-ariadne-codegen-0-12.md

 ## Restored `model_rebuild` calls for top level fragment models

-`model_rebuild` calls were previously removed from Ariadne Codegen to improve generated client's initialization performance.
+`model_rebuild` calls were previously removed from Ariadne Codegen to improve the generated client's initialization performance.

-This caused an issue where lazy references were not completed by Pydantic on initialization, breaking those in client.
+This caused an issue where lazy references were not completed by Pydantic on initialization, breaking those in the client.

-0.12 attempts to detect scenarios where `model_rebuild` are necessary and includes them in generated client.
+0.12 attempts to detect scenarios where `model_rebuild` are necessary and includes them in the generated client.

 ## Added support to `graphqlschema` for saving schema as a GraphQL file